artecs-group/FAR_MIG_scheduler/README.md

    INFO: Task gaussian profiled with 22.13s in size 1
    ```
 3. **Repartitioning Tree and Scheduling Plan**<br>
-   The program computes and outputs the repartitioning tree, including the scheduling plan calculated by the algorithm and the estimated execution times.
-See the paper for more details.
+   The program calculates and outputs a partitioning tree that includes the scheduling plan calculated by the algorithm and the estimated execution times.
+These trees show the hierarchy of possible instances on the GPU being used across the nodes, storing in each of them the expected completion time of their tasks during execution (`end` attribute) and a list with the names of the tasks to be executed (`task` attribute).
+For more details on these trees see Section 3.2 of the [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4958466), especially the references to Figure 4.
 Example output:
    ```
     ======================================
     Repartitioning tree: